bistcuite/digimag-fasttext/README.md

 ## Training and testing model
 At first you should download digimag dataset from [this link](https://bit.ly/3ca4bm8) and extract it in `src` folder.

-Now enter following command to preprocess and train and save model(model will saved in `model.bin` file) :
+Now enter following command to preprocess dataset and train and save model(model will saved in `model.bin` file) :
 ```
 $ python preprocess.py && python train.py
 ```